Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: Abstract

 \section{Abstract}

-We apply the method of QCD sum rules to study the doubly heavy tetraquark states($QQ\bar{q}\bar{q}$) with the isospin $I = \frac{1}{2}$ and 1 and spin-parity $J^{PC}=1^{++}$ and $J^{PC}=1^{+-}$ by constructing all the $ QQ\bar{q}\,\bar{q} $ tetraquark currents.
-The masses of the doubly bottom and charm tetraquark states are computed in the context of the two-point sum rule method incorporating the quark, gluon and mixed condensates up to dimension $10$.
-By the way, weak decay widths of the doubly bottom tetraquark $bb\bar{u}\bar{d}$ are also given.
+We apply the method of QCD sum rules to study the doubly heavy tetraquark states $QQ\bar{q}\bar{n}$ with spin-parity $J^{P}=1^{+}$ and strangeness $S=0, -1$ using careful estimates of the Borel and threshold parameters involved.
+Masses of the doubly bottom and charmed tetraquarks with isospin $I=0,1/2, 1$ are computed precisely via taking into account multifarious condensates up to dimension $10$.
+Comparing with the two-heavy meson thresholds, we find that all nonstrange doubly-bottom tetraquarks and a doubly-charmed tetraquarks associted with $J_{3}$ with $J^{P}=1^{+}$ are stable against strong decay into two bottom mesons while a doubly-charmed tetraquarks associated with current $J_{2}$ is unstable against strong decay.
+By the way, weak decay widths of the doubly bottom tetraquarks are also given.